-Typically, dry pasta is cooked in boiling water for 8 to 10 minutes (or according to your pasta's package directions).
-Manzo notes that you should use the last minute and a half of cooking time to finish cooking in the pasta sauce.
+Typically, dry pasta is cooked in boiling water for 8 to 10 minutes (see your pasta's package directions).
+Manco notes that you should use the last minute and a half of cooking time to finish cooking in the pasta sauce.

 How do you cook fresh pasta?